 That said, the “beadlock” movement is no different—and it has taken our industry and the global truck market by storm.
-If you were in attendance at SEMA 2016, you’d be witness to the fact that lifted trucks are all the rage, and most of them sported some sort of beadlock wheel.
-But upon closer inspection, many of the wheels at the show were actually sporting the “beadlock look” —a style that was adopted from a rich heritage stemming from four-wheel drive, dirt track and rock crawling.
+Lifted trucks are all the rage, and most of them sport some sort of beadlock wheel.
+But upon closer inspection, many of these wheels are actually sporting the “beadlock look” — a style that was adopted from a rich heritage stemming from four-wheel drive, dirt track and rock crawling.

 These beadlock-style wheels offer a look that is menacing yet refined, industrial but still elegant; and it borrows much of its main styling cues from true beadlock-style wheels used in off-roading.

 If you’re wondering where this style originated from, it is said to have its roots in military applications, but was popularized by the off-road racing and rock-crawling communities.
 Originally, beadlock wheels were formulated to prevent wheels from dismounting when placed under tremendous torque loads and lower tire pressures.

 In short, a “beadlock” is the clamping of a tire’s bead between an outer and inner ring that is attached to the wheel.
 This sandwich effect creates ample pressure to keep the “bead” of a tire locked into place—hence, the term “beadlock.”